SOCIAL MEDIA

 I can't describe to you how much of it there was.
 An entire storage container filled with three foot by four foot boxes of it.
 Some was sorted, most was not, neatly stacked in these boxes, I would assume some boxes weighing 50-60 lbs easily.

-Thousands of pieces.
-No,correction, probably more like tens of thousands of pieces, but who can count that high?
+Thousands of pieces but who can count that high?
 I was like a kid in a candy store as Derek showed me this and that, things I'd never seen and some neat finds.
-Some had the original prices or he'd show me what fun it was when he got the whole set for $3 at the flea market.
+Some had the original prices, or he'd show me what fun it was when he got the whole set for $3 at the flea market.
 Other samples however, he paid top dollar for in antique malls.
 I know he must have spent thousands, no correction, bazillions of dollars finding all this.

 I think I talked about it at least once a week.

-My husband heard me talk about that pile of melmac for a year.
-Finally he said, "If you really want it, you can get it."
-I knew however, I didn't have the space, time, or patience to go though with it, because I can barely keep up with life as I know it now.
+My husband heard me talk about that pile of Melmac for a year.
+Finally, he said, "If you really want it, you can get it."
+I knew however, I didn't have the space, time, or patience to go through with it, because I can barely keep up with life as I know it now.
 There would be no way trying to turn around and sell all these pieces for the rest of my life --just another thing on my already too long to-do list.
 No to mention, where would one put this?

-As if on queue, I received a phone call.
-Derek wanted me to come down and pick up the melmac.
+As if on cue, I received a phone call.
+Derek wanted me to come down and pick up the Melmac.
 I thought I misunderstood.
 No, I didn't, he wanted me to take it, take it all.
 Sell it, do whatever, he had to get rid of it.
-I really suggested him trying to find one of those auction-sellit-places or selling it online himself, but he was pretty adamant about giving it to me.
+I really suggested him trying to find one of those auction-sell it-places or selling it online himself, but he was pretty adamant about giving it to me.

 I really didn't know why.